SOM-Research/jsonDiscoverer/README.md

 We also recomment you to have a look at project `jsonDiscoverer.examples`, where you will find some Java examples to use the discoverers and the toolset.

 **As Web application**.
 The web application can be deployed as a WAR container file in your Tomcat (currently tested in Tomcat 7).
-As it is need some configuration before generating the WAR, we cannot provided a pre-compiled one.

-To configure your JSONDiscoverer WAR, please follow these steps:
+We provide two ways in this option: (1) using a pre-compiled WAR or (2) create your own WAR file.

+The pre-compiled version of the WAR has to be configured as follows.

+ 1. Download the **jsonDiscoverer.web** project
+ 2. Locate the file `jsonDiscoverer.war` on the root of the project
+ 2. Open the file with any container manager (e.g., WinRAR, WinZIP, etc...)
+ 2. Go to `WebContent/WEB-INF`folder and edit the file `config.properties`.
+Each line in this file has been commented to help you configure the tool.
+Please, pay special attention to those variables regarding configuration folders (e.g., `workingDir`) and the path to the [DOT](http://www.graphviz.org/) executable (e.g., `dotExePath`), which is required to generate the pictures.
+ 3. Go to `app/services` folder and edit the variable `this.prefix` in the file `discoverer.js`.
+This variable configures the endpoint in the Web client.
+ 4. Close the WAR file in your container manager
+ 5. Deploy the file in your Tomcat.

+If this option does not work, follow the indications provided below to build your own WAR.

  1. Download the **jsonDiscoverer.web** project
  2. Go to `WebContent/WEB-INF`folder